odebroqueville/contextSearch/README.md

 * visit mycroftproject.com and click on the Context Search icon that appears before the textual link of a listed search engine
 * use the page action (i.e. Context Search icon in the url address bar) to add a search engine if the website supports open search
 * add a search engine manually via the Options page (you can test the query string before adding the search engine)
-* to add a search engine that uses a submit form via an HTTP POST request, double click in the website's search text box
+* to add a search engine that uses a submit form via an HTTP POST request, double click in the website's search text box, then at least enter a search engine name in the dialog box that appears

 ## How to add an AI prompt to your custom list of search engines